Written By: Vahid Moradi

 1540s - French watchmakers land in Geneva in their pursuit of escaping religious persecution due to the reformation

-1560s - Geneva announces a jewelry ban in keeping with the Calvinist teaching that wearing jewelry was a sin.
+1560s - Geneva announced a jewelry ban in keeping with the Calvinist teaching that wearing jewelry was a sin.

-1755 - Vacheron Constantin becomes the first big brand in Swiss watchmaking
+1755 - Vacheron Constantin becomes the first big brand in the Swiss watch industry

 1859 - Swiss watchmaker, Patek Philippe begins making watches

 1868 - Patek Philippe makes the first wristwatch for Countess Koscowicz in Hungary